Sheikh (Sufism)

-The sheik of Sufism derives authority and social standing from his sacred knowledge.
-Students would be taught this knowledge in inner religious circles located in private homes and in mosques, hoping to create an atmosphere of refined religious thought that would safeguard the transmission of religious knowledge.
-By studying the Hadith and Sunnah in these circles, the students would learn proper decorum and etiquette.
-From this the Sufi sheiks would establish a set or rituals and practices that would perpetuate the culture of Sufi learning, based upon the Sunnah.
-Having personal contact with a sheik allows both Sufis and the ulama to stimulate a culture of religious learning.
 The legitimacy of the sheik is based on the unbroken chain of authors or other sheiks.
 The shorter the chain the more authoritative the person becomes.
 Teaching-sheiks provided their disciples with religious instruction as well as theology.
 During this time student travelled and interacted with different teacher-sheiks.
 Sufi sheiks flourished throughout the Islamic world more than any other type of personal authority because their mediatory skills were required for the smooth functioning of an agrarian-nomadic economy with a decentralized form of government.